Jaffa-Cakes/rust-web-boilerplate/README.md

   - *CSR Container*
 - *Tailwind*

+## Prerequisites

+- [Trunk](https://trunkrs.dev/#install) must be installed on your system for WASM compilation.
+- [Protoc](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) must be installed on your system for Protobuf compilation.

 ## How to Use

 Simply use this repository as a template for your next project on GitHub or clone it yourself.